Pasta Shapes From A to Z

 Corzetti are coin pasta shapes.
 It is usually stamped with a variety of images on the pasta itself.
 Great with your favorite pesto recipe.

 Fettucini everybody knows.
 The traditional pasta shape used for the famous Alfredo Sauce.
-Now that's a Macaroni and Cheese Pasta recipe I can call Italian!
+Now that's an Italian macaroni and cheese pasta recipe!

 Fideo pasta are little strings.
 So many types of pasta to choose from when making your Italian soup recipes.
 Here's another one.